-I understand and agree that the attorney for the Department, the Director of the Office of Professional Medical Conduct and the Chair of the State Board for Professional Medical Conduct each retain complete discretion either to enter into the proposed agreement and Order, based upon my application, or to decline to do so.
-I further understand and agree that no prior or separate written or oral communication can limit that
+I understand and agree that the attorney for the Department, the Director of the agreement and Order, based upon my application, or to decline to do so.
+I further understand and agree that no prior or separate written or oral communication can limit that discretion.